Christmas Market Panorama Skyline on Gendarmenmarkt in Berlin, Europe

 7. Alt-Rixdorf Christmas Market

-Unfortunately, the Fair Christmas Market in Lichtenberg will not take place this year.
-Instead, I recommend the Alt Rixdorfer Christmas Market in Neukölln.
-Open for just one weekend in December, the focus is not on consumption, but on being together with others.
+The Alt Rixdorfer Christmas Market in Neukölln, open for just one weekend in December, focuses not on consumption, but on being together with others.

 I especially like the Christmas stories told by Santa Claus and a real fairy tale witch.
 In addition, the Three Saints come riding on camels, while small guests can enjoy pony rides!